Natural Resources Council of Maine: About

-The Natural Resources Council of Maine was formed on June 25, 1959, when a coalition of environmental organizations from across Maine came together to address emerging threats to Maine's land, air, and water.
+The Natural Resources Council of Maine was formed on June 25, 1959, when a group of concerned citizens gathered to find a way to protect the Allagash River, which is now the Allagash Wilderness Waterway.
+NRCM for many years was a coalition of environmental organizations from across Maine that addressed emerging threats to Maine's land, air, and water.
 NRCM's work through the 1960s and 1970s on a range of environmental and conservation issues positioned the organization as a leader in Maine's growing conservation movement.
-The organization's mission statement is: "To protect, restore, and conserve Maine's environment, now and for future generations" It further states that it "harnesses the power of the law, science, and the voices of more than 25,000 supporters statewide and beyond ... to protect the health of Maine’s rivers, lakes, streams, and coastal waters; promote sustainable communities through initiatives that reduce toxics pollution and waste; decrease air and climate-changing pollution through energy efficiency and renewable sources; conserve Maine lands and wildlife habitat, including our treasured North Woods; and defend the federal environmental policies and programs that help protect Maine".
+The organization's mission statement is: "To protect, restore, and conserve Maine's environment, now and for future generations" It further states that it "harnesses the power of the law, science, and the voices of more than 30,000 supporters statewide and beyond ... to protect the health of Maine’s rivers, lakes, streams, and coastal waters; promote sustainable communities through initiatives that reduce toxics pollution and waste; decrease air and climate-changing pollution through energy efficiency and renewable sources; conserve Maine lands and wildlife habitat, including our treasured North Woods; and defend the federal environmental policies and programs that help protect Maine".
 In addition to working on a number of different specific program areas, NRCM monitors the legislative and executive agency rulemaking process at the state government level.
-Historically the Natural Resources Council of Maine has partnered with citizens and other non-profit organizations from across Maine to promote issues of mutual concern.
+Historically the Natural Resources Council of Maine has partnered with citizens and other nonprofit organizations from across Maine to promote issues of mutual concern.